 Express Yourself with Robots!
-Robofest offers a unique STEAM (Science, Technology, Engineering, Arts, and Mathematics) learning opportunity using intelligent & interactive robotics with visual and/or performing arts categories.
+Robofest offers a unique STEAM learning opportunity using intelligent & interactive robotics with visual and/or performing arts categories.
 Robots must have computational components programmed by participants and must employ sensors.
 Maxumim 5 students.

-Each team member, as well as the coach and other adult volunteers, must bring the signed Robofest Consent and Release Form on the day of the event if not completed on line during registration.
+Each team member must bring the signed Robofest Consent and Release Form on the day of the event if not completed online.

 Find out more information about the previous RoboArts/GRAF competitions here: Prior Years

 RoboArts Example Projects (Just some ideas.
 Note that some examples here do not use sensors, which are required)

 - Robot Dance: Stayin Alive

 - Robot Music Band: the NXT blues

 - Robot and Human Playing Music Together: When the Saints Go Marching In